 The NC Department of Environmental Quality manages the NC Brownfields Program.
 A brownfield is previously developed land that is not currently in use and is potentially contaminated.
 The NC Brownfields Program is authorized by the state statute known as the Brownfields Property Reuse Act and provides a mechanism to treat prospective developers of brownfield sites differently than the parties responsible for contaminating them.
 There are grants available for identification of brownfield sites and for the clean-up of contaminated properties.
-Identified brownfield sites in Region Q are shown on Map 3.1.
+Identified brownfield sites in the region are shown on Map 3.1.
 The map also shows which brownfield sites have been remediated through the NC Brownfields Grant program.

-Green Growth Toolbox
+NC Wildlife Resource Commission & Green Growth Toolbox